GaboonGrabber Scenario: Manufacturing Vendor Crisis

 Clue 5 (Minute 35): Forensic reconstruction shows GaboonGrabber was active for 26 hours before detection.
 During that window, it accessed production scheduling data, vendor coordination systems, and discovered credentials for SCADA systems controlling: hydraulic press operations, steel processing temperature control, and environmental safety monitoring (gas detection, air quality, temperature alerts).

-Clue 7 (Minute 50): Mike Johnson reveals the production pressure culture - Linda’s directive to “approve anything that prevents delays” led IT/OT to bypass normal vendor verification for anything labeled “efficiency” or “optimization.”
+Clue 7 (Minute 50): The IT/OT Coordinator reveals the production pressure culture – the Operations Director’s directive to “approve anything that prevents delays” led IT/OT to bypass normal vendor verification for anything labeled “efficiency” or “optimization.”
 Monthly production meetings track “operational responsiveness” as KPI, creating organizational pressure to approve vendor requests instantly without security review.

-Clue 8 (Minute 55): Linda Zhang escalates to CEO, demanding production resume immediately regardless of “theoretical security risks.”
-150 production workers are in breakroom waiting for direction - potential overtime or early dismissal, affecting family schedules and income.
-Sarah Park (client) has called CEO directly threatening not just contract termination but negative industry references that could affect future bids.
-Operations team reports abnormal equipment vibrations in Hydraulic Press #3 - possibly related to compromised control parameters.
+Clue 8 (Minute 55): The Operations Director escalates to CEO, demanding production resume immediately regardless of “theoretical security risks.”
+150 production workers are in breakroom waiting for direction – potential overtime or early dismissal, affecting family schedules and income.
+The client (client project manager) has called CEO directly threatening not just contract termination but negative industry references that could affect future bids.
+Operations team reports abnormal equipment vibrations in Hydraulic Press #3 – possibly related to compromised control parameters.

 Response Options (Choose One):